OGRECave/ogre/Docs/src/rtss.md

 To this end the RTSS defines a set of stages; e.g Ogre::RTShader::FFP_VS_TRANSFORM, Ogre::RTShader::FFP_PS_TEXTURING.
 It then queries each registered Ogre::RTShader::SubRenderState to attach its functions to these stages.
 Then it generates the entry function (e.g. `main()` for GLSL) by sequentially calling these functions.

-You can think of stages as a way to group shader "effects" inside a Ogre::Pass - similarly how a Ogre::RenderQueueGroup groups [renderables](@ref Ogre::Renderable) for rendering.
+You can think of stages as a way to group shader "effects" inside a Ogre::Pass - similarly to how a Ogre::RenderQueueGroup groups [renderables](@ref Ogre::Renderable) for rendering.

 Basically it performs the following (simplified) transformation, given
 ```cpp